rudrathegreat/Piece-Check--Text-Editing-App/API.md

 ### Connections

 Ginger-It is one of the two applications in the API process.
-If we connect the analogy with the
+If we connect the analogy with the application, it goes like this -

+We are the Piece Check application and 'Ginger It' is our menu.
+We ive the API a request and then the response comes back in a JSON format.
+If you want to see a JSON formatted file, then check out the JSON documentation on this repository.

+### A Mix Up